asicguy/zcu104_ubuntu/software/petalinux/readme.txt

-- Download and install Xilinx Petalinux 2018.2.
+- Download and install Xilinx Petalinux 2019.1.
+See "PetaLinux Tools Documentation Reference Guide", (UG1144).

+    Note there is an error in the installation instructions for Ubuntu.
+You need to install the gawk package not awk.

 - Set up your environment variables.
 Something like this depending on where you installed Petalinux.